mangojuicejs/mangojuice/README.md

 });
 ```

-**`Run.mount`** setup a block you are passing in `app` field (object with `View`, `createModel` and `Logic`) and mount it to the DOM using specific View mounter instance.
+**`Run.mount`** sets up a block you are passing in `app` field (object with `View`, `createModel` and `Logic`) and mounts it to the DOM using the specific View mounter instance.

-**`new ReactMounter('#container')`** contains a logic for mapping a model to DOM changes via View function.
-Mounter actually defines how View functions should be writtern, what they should return, what arguments it should accept, etc. Actual mounters are not part of the MJS core.
-In core you can find just an interface for a mounter.
-In the example above we are using React for writing Views and hence using ReactMounter.
+**`new ReactMounter('#container')`** contains a logic for mapping a model to DOM changes via a View function.
+Mounter actually defines how View functions should be writtern, what they should return, what arguments they should accept, etc. Actual mounters are not a part of the MJS core.
+In a core you can find just an interface for a mounter.
+In the example above we are using React for writing Views and hence we are using ReactMounter.

 #### Search Results example
 ```js